 The General Fraternity funds Mission 365, with the Sigma Chi Foundation providing a portion.
 There is no cost to chapters receiving the program, as long as 90 percent of the chapter's membership attends.

-For more information and to request the program, go to sigmachi.org/mission365.
+For more information and to request the program, go to sigmachi.org/scli-programs, then click on Mission 365.

 Recruitment is every brother's responsibility.

 365 Day a year you should...